0zack/SI507-HW6/README.md

 ```
 * **What does the word `document` represent in this code?
 Explain briefly.**

-The word 'document' represent the whole code in the current html file.
+The word 'document' represents the whole code in the current html file.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

-`document.getElementsByTagName('li').length`
-finds the number of elements with the tag name 'li' and give the number to the element with the id 'items'.
-In this page, since the the elements of 'li' is 9, and the element with the id 'items' is <span> element, the text in the text box becomes
+The line finds the number of elements with the tag name 'li' and give the number to the element with the id 'items'.
+In this page, since the the elements of 'li' is 9, and the element with the id 'items' is 'span' element, the text in the text box becomes
 `The number of list items for this page: 9`

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**